What Are Heat Pumps?

 There are several types of heat pumps, each suited to different applications and environments:

-1. Air Source Heat Pumps: These are the most common type, extracting heat from the air outside and transferring it indoors.
+- Air Source Heat Pumps: These are the most common type, extracting heat from the air outside and transferring it indoors.
 They can also work in reverse to cool homes in the summer.
 Air source heat pumps are relatively easy to install and operate efficiently in moderate climates.
+For Greater Lansing properties, proper sizing is critical because the system must handle our intense winter heating demands while remaining cost-effective.

 Heat pumps are rapidly gaining popularity as an efficient solution for heating and cooling homes.
 Overall, a heat pump serves as a sustainable and cost-effective solution for year-round climate control in homes and commercial spaces.